Ferries to Finland

 Entry requirements

-German citizens can enter Finland with the following travel documents: passport, identity card and children’s passport.
+Entry to Finland is possible for German nationals with the following travel documents: passport, identity card and children’s passport.
 All documents must be valid for the entire duration of your stay.
 A visa is not required for the stay in Finland.

 Alternative travel options